cmathgit/ai-gospel-music-api/README.md

 https://docs.python.org/3/using/windows.html
 ```

-# Check that Python is installed
-# Open CMD and execute the following command
+# To check that Python is installed: Open CMD and execute the following command
 ```
 where python
 ```